mysticmind/appdirsjs/README.md

 set of methods which can be used to locate the preferred directories for user and site data for an application.

-It currently supports OS X and Unix operating systems (Unix support is according to the [XDG specification][]).
-Windows support is not yet implemented, but a pull request adding that would be greatly appreciated!

 ## Installation

 AppDirs.js is [hosted on NPM][], so you can simply install it, and add